puppetlabs/relay-rfcs/content/0004-relay-cli/rfc.md

 * `new` - create a new workflow or step
 * `test` - test specified targets

-`relay devel init` is analogous with `git init` or `pdk init` for Puppet modules.
+`relay integration init` is analogous with `git init` or `pdk init` for Puppet modules.
 The scaffolding should include starting points for each type of content the service supports, plus metadata and documentation "prompts" to make the correct thing the easy thing for authors.
 A directory structure could look like:

 ```
 foo-integration